Tutoring will begin on February 10.

 Volunteers must have fulfilled the third semester (Lang 201) core curriculum requirement, whether by completing the class, passing the competency exam exam, or receiving a Waiver of Requirement (due to native proficiency).

-Tutors are required to sign in and out each day they work using the computer in the Commons.
+Tutors are required to sign in and out each day they work and to fill out a brief report using the computer in Founders 121.
 No one may do this for someone else.